frees-io/freestyle-seed.g8/README.md

 # Freestyle-seed

-This is a Giter8 template with the necessary for a Freestyle project.
+This is a giter8 template with all you need to create a minimum project based on Freestyle.

-The template include a `Hello World` with the desirable algebra structure
+The template includes a `Hello World` with a simple @free algebra.

-## Creating New Freestyle Project
+## Usage

-1. Create a new project from Freestyle g8 seed template:
+1. Create a new project:

 ```scala
 sbt new frees-io/freestyle-seed.g8